Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 Australia ~4.3M (.au) 26M ~24M 1 per 6.0 1 per 5.6

-Brazil's domain density is 6-14x lower than comparable economies.
+Brazil's registration density is 6-14x lower than comparable economies.
+This holds even though our crawl observes 50.3M .br hostnames — roughly 0.24 hostnames per capita — because most of that volume is subdomains layered on a comparatively small base of registrations.
 One interpretation: the market has enormous room for growth.
-With 185 million Internet users, Brazilian domain penetration at German levels would produce 41 million .br registrations — 7.4x the current count.
-At Dutch levels, 66 million.
+With ~185 million Internet users, Brazilian registration density at German levels would imply on the order of 40 million .br registrations — many times the current count.
+At Dutch levels, higher still.

 The other interpretation is more structural.
 Brazil has the world's fifth-largest Internet population, a $64 billion e-commerce market, and 86.9% Internet penetration.
 But 98.4% of Brazilian Internet users access the web via mobile — the highest mobile-first ratio of any major economy.
 Mobile-first users consume platforms, not domains.
 They use Mercado Livre, not mercadolivre.com.br.
 They find businesses through Instagram, not Google.
 They message through WhatsApp, not email.